tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/advanced-configuration.md

 ms.reviewer: azmetadatadev
 ---

-# Advanced Configuration
+# Advanced configuration

-MSP allows users to optionally define custom Role Based Access Control (RBAC) allow lists for metadata service endpoints on a per-user and/or per-process basis.
+Metadata Security Protocol (MSP) allows users to optionally define custom Role Based Access Control (RBAC) allow lists for metadata service endpoints on a per-user and/or per-process basis.
 This is enabled by a new resource type in the Azure Compute Gallery, the `InVMAccessControlProfile`.

 ## Motivation

-Traditionally, metadata services treat the entire VM as the trust boundary and allow any software running in the guest to access them.
+Traditionally, metadata services treat the entire Virtual Machine (VM) as the trust boundary and allow any software running in the guest to access them.
 This access is usually overly permissive, especially if your workload isn't strictly implemented with a modern cloud native architecture.
-MSRC analysis of attacks across the industry has shown that applying the principle of least privileged access (restricting access only to software that needs it) would have prevented the vast majority of real world security exploits of this class.
+Microsoft Security Response Center (MSRC) analysis of attacks across the industry has shown that applying the principle of least privileged access, restricting access only to software that needs it, would have prevented the vast majority of real world security exploits of this class.

 The `InVMAccessControlProfile` allows you to define more granular control on the applications/users that can have access to the endpoints.
 It enables you to write rules like: